jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 docker push <your-repository-url>:latest
 ```

-# AWS Fargate
+# Running the task with Fargate

-1. Make sure the default VPC is set up in the region the project was deployed.
+1. Fargate, unlike lambda, needs to run inside a VPC.
+Make sure the default VPC is set up in the region the project was deployed.
 The VPC should have subnets with a route to the internet gateway.

-2. Get the default VPC ID of your AWS account:
+2. Get the default VPC ID
 ```bash
 DEFAULT_VPC_ID=$(aws ec2 describe-vpcs --query "Vpcs[?IsDefault].VpcId | [0]" --output text)
 ```

-3. Get the default subnets of your AWS account:
+3. Get the default subnets using the default VPC ID
 ```bash
 DEFAULT_SUBNETS=$(aws ec2 describe-subnets --filters "Name=vpc-id,Values=$DEFAULT_VPC_ID" --query "Subnets[*].SubnetId" --output text | tr '\t' ',')
 ```